 Multiple sclerosis is a chronic, neurological disease that affects the central nervous system, which includes the brain, spinal cord and optic nerves.
 In people with MS, the immune system mistakenly attacks myelin, a substance that covers and protects nerve cells.
 Over time, this damage affects the brain’s ability to control the body, resulting in symptoms associated with MS.

-“Approximately 1 million Americans are currently living with MS. In people with the condition, communication is disrupted within the brain and between the brain and body,” says Daniel Pelletier, MD, division chief of the USC Multiple Sclerosis Comprehensive Care Center at Keck Medicine of USC and a professor of neurology at the Keck School of Medicine of USC.
+“Approximately 1 million Americans are currently living with MS. In people with the condition, communication is disrupted within the brain and between the brain and body,” says Daniel Pelletier, MD, division chief, neuroimmunology and the USC Multiple Sclerosis Comprehensive Care Center at Keck Medicine of USC and professor of neurology at the Keck School of Medicine of USC.